Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The single biggest problem in communication is the illusion that it has taken place."
+> "Life is like a wheel.
+Sooner or later, it always comes around to where you started again."
-> — **George Bernard Shaw**
+> — **Stephen King**

 ---